content-left-bg.png

 • must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).

-Do not allow experiment products from the laboratory, e.g. reactant products, food products to be removed by students or taken home.
+Do not allow experiment products from the laboratory (e.g. reactant products, food products to be removed by students or taken home).

 For high risk activities:

-Closely supervise students during participation.
+• closely supervise students during participation.
 It is recommended that teacher demonstration be used as the principal teaching strategy for high risk activities, with students remaining at a safe distance.

 For extreme risk activities:

-Individually supervise students during participation.
+• individually supervise students during participation.
 It is recommended that teacher demonstration be used as the principal teaching strategy for extreme risk activities, with students remaining at a safe distance.

 Supervisor qualifications

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-• An adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
+• an adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.

-• An adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity and its potential hazards.
+• an adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity and its potential hazards.

-For high and extreme risk activities:
+High and extreme risk activities

-• An adult supervisor, working under the direct supervision of a registered teacher, with qualifications in science (or an equivalent qualification appropriate to the activity) and with competence (knowledge and skills) and experience in the activity, the aseptic technique and waste management.
+• an adult supervisor, working under the direct supervision of a registered teacher, with qualifications in science (or an equivalent qualification appropriate to the activity) and with competence (knowledge and skills) and experience in the activity, the aseptic technique and waste management.

 Facilities and equipment